haldron/python-projects/README.md

 # pythonlearning
-Collection of code files used for learning python in 2018
+Collection of code files used for learning python and django